What does a good kindergarten homeschool schedule look like?

 Not completely sure of myself but wanting to ensure she learned at least what the public school students were learning, I began doing some research and below you’ll find five areas to check out as you plan your homeschool.

-5 AREAS TO RESEARCH BEFORE HOMESCHOOLING FOR KINDERGARTEN
+AREAS TO RESEARCH BEFORE HOMESCHOOLING FOR KINDERGARTEN:

-1. EXPLORE STATE EDUCATION STANDARDS
+A. EXPLORE STATE EDUCATION STANDARDS

 I live in the state of North Carolina and we have The North Carolina Department of Public Instruction and The North Carolina Standard Course of Study (NCSCOS) which “defines the appropriate content standards for each grade or proficiency level …”.
 I found: